- Unexpected shape that works

 Front and rear occupants will find lots of head room, a benefit of the “high-riding” stance, and rear-seat riders in particular get cabin width, a comfortably upright seating position, and plenty of shoe room under front seats.
 The C-HR looks smaller than it is, to the benefit of its occupants.
 The all-black interior offers lots of storage bins, compartments, and cup holders.
 Load space is average to tight compared to other five-door hatchbacks and the crossovers Toyota is trying to compete with.

-Ten airbags and a suite of active-safety features are standard on the C-HR, though it hasn’t yet been rated for crash safety by the IIHS or NHTSA.
+Ten airbags and a suite of active-safety features are standard on the C-HR and it has performed well in crash-testing.
 Visibility out the back isn’t very good, not surprising with a rising window line, a steeply raked rear window, and very thick roof pillars.

 The C-HR comes well-equipped in either of its two trim levels, with standard dual-zone climate control, a touchscreen audio system, and more.
 But unlike other small front-wheel-drive hatchbacks, the C-HR starts at more than $23,000 including delivery, meaning buyers pay for the style.